-Who are we?
 We are the non-tenure track instructional faculty at Michigan State University affiliated with AFT-Michigan.
 We teach for-credit and other required courses all over campus.
-We are more than 550 professionals who organized a union and ratified our first contract to establish a systematic way to improve our job security, health care, benefits, and wages.
+We are more than 550 professionals who organized a union and have ratified two contracts to establish a systematic way to improve our job security, health care, benefits, and wages.

-Why a union?
-We voted by a more than two-to-one margin in favor of organizing because we believe the only way to make significant change is to act collectively.
-Through our combined strength we have the right to negotiate with the administration in a unified voice.
-We have secured our first contract and are currently working on building our membership to secure an even better second contract.
+We believe the only way to make significant change is to act collectively.
+Through our combined strength, we have the right to negotiate with the administration in a unified voice.

-How do I get involved?
-The first step is becoming a member by checking the box ‘I wish to become a member of UNTF’ on the authorization for payroll deduction card and returning it via mail to the UNTF office or emailing a signed version to email@example.com.
+The first step is becoming a member.
 Becoming a member indicates your support for collective bargaining and gives you a voice in setting the organization’s priorities.
 It allows you the right to vote and impacts your union as a whole by giving us more clout with the university.
 Because we are a member-driven organization, we need your involvement!
-Find out more about volunteer opportunities by filling out the linked form below.
+Keep yourself updated about volunteer opportunities by filling out the linked form below.

 The American Federation of Teachers (AFT) is the largest higher education union in the country, representing over 130,000 higher education faculty, professional staff and graduate employees.
 The AFT higher education department mission is to help our affiliates and their members prosper in the face of political, economic and technological forces challenging the most basic assumptions about the union’s role on campus.
 The political attack on public service in general and public higher education in particular has, in part, resulted in: